Magic-angle semimetals

-\textit{Introduction. } The engineering of band structures with non-trivial topological wave functions has achieved success in creating and controlling novel quantum phases in a variety of systems such as doped strong spin-orbit insulators~\cite{XuHasan2011}, ultracold atoms~\cite{DalibardOeberg2011} and photonics~\cite{OzawaCarusotto2018} with artificial gauge fields~\cite{AidelsburgerGoldmann2017}, electronics with topological circuit Lagrangians~\cite{LeeThomale2017}, semiconducting multilayer heterostructures \cite{BurkovBalents2011,BelopolskiHasan2017}, and dynamically driven Floquet systems \cite{LindnerGalitski2011}.
-With the recent advance in twisted graphene heterostructores \cite{CaoJarillo2018a,ChenWang2018,CaoJarillo2018b,Yankowitz-2018} new, strongly interacting, solid state systems can now also be engineered with a rather weakly correlated two-dimensional semimetal (graphene) \cite{SongLevitov2013,KimTutuc2017,WuMacDonald2018}.
-In these systems, as a consequence of the quenched kinetic energy, correlations dominate the physics and novel many-body states may form.
+The engineering of band structures with non-trivial topological wave functions has achieved success in creating and controlling quantum phases in a variety of systems such as doped semiconductors~\cite{XuHasan2011,LindnerGalitski2011,BurkovBalents2011,BelopolskiHasan2017}, ultracold atoms~\cite{DalibardOeberg2011,AidelsburgerGoldmann2017}, and metamaterials~\cite{LeeThomale2017,OzawaCarusotto2018}.
+With the recent advance in twisted graphene heterostructores \cite{CaoJarillo2018a,ChenWang2018,CaoJarillo2018b,Yankowitz-2018} (i.e. ``twistronics'') new, strongly interacting, solid state systems can now also be engineered with a rather weakly correlated two-dimensional semimetal (graphene) \cite{SongLevitov2013,KimTutuc2017,WuMacDonald2018}.
+In these systems, as a consequence of the quenched kinetic energy, correlations dominate the physics and exotic many-body states may form.
 This interpretation relies on the reduction of the electronic velocity and large increase of the density of states (DOS) which was shown in twisted bilayer graphene (TBG) theoretically \cite{TramblyMagaud2010,BistritzerMacDonald2011,DosSantosNeto2012,SanJose2012} and experimentally \cite{LiAndrei2010,Brihuega2012,KimSmet2016} prior to the recent groundbreaking discoveries in Refs.~\cite{CaoJarillo2018a,CaoJarillo2018b,ChenWang2018}.
-However, quantitative theoretical predictions in the strong coupling regime remain elusive, and there is currently no general consensus about the form of an effective low-energy description~\cite{PadhiPhillips2018, PoSenthil2018,YuanFu2018,KangVafek2018,XuBalents2018,LianBernevig2018,DodaroWang2018}.
+Understanding the essential single-particle ingredients necessary to build emulators of TBG can help shed light on the strong coupling regime where consensus about the form of an effective low-energy description remains elusive~\cite{PadhiPhillips2018, PoSenthil2018,YuanFu2018,KangVafek2018,XuBalents2018,LianBernevig2018,DodaroWang2018}.